-VLA scan on UKBB
+GxE Enrichment

+GxE enrichment measures the likelihood that significant variance loci in a selection population involve in significant GxE interactions in a discovery population.
+A positive enrichment means a criteria such as VLA can select GxE candidates.
+We compares the enrichment performance of proposed VLA loci, GWAS loci, and DLM based vQTL analysis.

-involve inmeans a cancompares lociS lociDLM based vQTL analysisWe conduct VLA, and vQTL analysis on 35,3605 UKBB British Whites with 11,425,831 variants across the genome and ranked the variants from the least to the most significant.
-The phenome includes two binary traits—coronary artery disease (CAD) and type 2 diabetes (T2D)—and two quantitative traits—BMI and fasting glucose.
-The covariates include age, sex, age2, age_sex, age2_sex, the first 20 genetic principal components, and the genotyping array.
-We rank the genome variants according to their VLA significance (i.e., 1–p-value).
-We ranked the variants accordingly. according to each of the three criteria
+We first conduct VLA, GWAS, and vQTL analysis on a selection population of 35,3605 unrelated British Whites in the UKBB, with a genome of 11,425,831 variants across 22 autosomes.
+The phenome includes two binary traits, coronary artery disease (CAD) and type 2 diabetes (T2D), and two quantitative traits, body mass index (BMI) and fasting glucose (GLU).
+The covariates are age, sex, age2, agesex, age2sex, the first 20 genetic principal components, and the genotyping array.
+We ranked the variants from the least to the most significant according to each of the three criteria.